Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/02-Scope-of-Variables-and-Parameter-Passing.md

 ## Local & Global Variables

 During National 5 you worked with variables throughout the entire scope of a program as well as accessing, using and changing their data values anywhere in the code, this is known as a Global Variable.

+A __global__ variable is created in the main part of the program and can be passed/accessed by other parts of the program.

+A __local__ variable however is only used within a single block of code and cannot be seen or accessed from other parts of the program.

+The scope of a variable defines which part of the program can see the variable and change its value.

+__For example the scope of a local variable is the subroutine it is in.__

 !!! example

 	```Python